atomicptr/openfl-tiled/README.md

 nme-tiled
 =========

-nme-tiled is a library gives NME developers the possibility to use the [TILED Map Editor](http://www.mapeditor.org/).
+nme-tiled is a library, which gives NME developers the possibility to use the [TILED Map Editor](http://www.mapeditor.org/).

 Restrictions
 -----------------